spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/required-permissions.md

 We support the following use cases:

-- [IaaS Dynamic Placement](#dynamic-placement) - Palette creates network resources required for your cluster.
+- [IaaS Static Placement](#iaas-static-placement) - Palette deploys clusters on the pre-existing network resources you specify.

-- [IaaS Static Placement](#static-placement) - Palette deploys clusters on the pre-existing network resources you specify.
+- [IaaS Dynamic Placement](#iaas-dynamic-placement) - Palette creates network resources required for your cluster.

-- [AKS Dynamic Placement](../azure/aks.md#dynamic-placement) - Palette creates resources required for your AKS cluster.
+- [AKS Static Placement](#aks-static-placement) - Palette deploys AKS clusters on the pre-existing resources you specify.

-- [AKS Static Placement](../azure/aks.md#static-placement) - Palette deploys AKS clusters on the pre-existing resources you specify.
+- [AKS Dynamic Placement](#aks-dynamic-placement) - Palette creates resources required for your AKS cluster.

 :::tip